AshuTyagi16/Launcher-OnePlus/README.md

 # Launcher-OnePlus
 Customizable and Open Source Launcher for Android.
-It demonstrate use of Modern Android development tools - (Kotlin, Coroutines, Dagger 2, Architecture Components, MVVM, Room, Retrofit, OkHttp, Material Components).

 ### Description